polyaxon/polyaxon/site/docs/automation/optimization-engine/experiment-groups-hyperparameters-optimization.md

 First, we can double check that our groups were created.

-For that you can use the Polyaxon dashboard or Polyaxon CLI.
+For that, you can use the Polyaxon dashboard or Polyaxon CLI.

 ```bash
 $ polyaxon project groups